 Are certain dog breeds hypoallergenic?

 There are varying opinions on the matter, but it is generally thought that even though there is no canine breed that is 100% hypoallergenic, there are breeds that are less likely to stimulate allergies in people.
 All dogs have saliva and dander but some breeds produce less dander and saliva than others.

-Breeds that shed less are less likely to make their owners sneeze because the dander and saliva remain on the hair that stays in the hair follicle.
+Breeds that shed less are less likely to make their owners sneeze, because the dander and saliva remain on the hair that stays in the hair follicle.
 Less shedding means less allergens in the house.
 In general, dogs that shed less have longer hair.
 Dogs that visit the groomer frequently for haircuts like Schnauzers fall into this category.
 On the opposite end of the spectrum are dogs that have relatively little hair, like the Chinese Crested.
 But even hairless breeds produce dander.
-It’s the in between, short haired dogs, like Labrador Retrievers or Beagles, that really play havoc with allergies.
+It is the in-between, short haired dogs, like Labrador Retrievers or Beagles, that really play havoc with allergies.

 And consider this.
 How hypoallergenic a dog is may depend on the individual dog and person.
 Not all dogs produce the same proteins, so some people are allergic to a specific dog, not a specific breed.
 That means that a person could react to one Poodle and live symptom-free with a different Poodle.
 So, while some dogs are less likely to provoke allergies in people, there is no universal hypoallergenic dog breed.
 It all depends on the dog and the person.

 "Certain breeds are more suitable partners for allergy sufferers."